adarshkumarsingh83/java_jse/DOCUMENTS/JAVA_CHANGES_README.md

 					* Survior Space 2
 				* Old Gen
 			* Serial Gc
-			* Paraller GC
+			* Paraller GC untill 1.8 default GC
 			* Concurrent Mark & Sweap GC

 			* G1GC is not Generation Based GC
 				* Total heap divided into multiple reasion then find out the reagion with more eligible object for gc and destroyed

 	* Process Api
 		* To communicate with Process of system
+	* Http2Client
+		* for http request and response can be handle
 ---

 ## java 10